telefonicaid/fiware-cygnus/flume/doc/operation/ngsi2cosmos_migration.md

 Follow the `flume/README.md` in order to get an instance.

 Then, due to from Cygnus 0.2 the data is persisted in Json format, after installing Cygnus 0.3 you will need to translate the data.
-Please log into Cosmos and run the script available at `resources/cygnus_translators/cygnus-translator-0.1-to-0.3.sh` (TBD: more details will be provided in an additional document, which link will be linked from here).
+In order to do so, please follow the guidelines within `doc/operation/cygnus_0.1_to_0.3_migration.md`.

 ## Contact information